Gnaf/GenesisBlockZero/README.md

 0a.
 Leave default to make your own Block 0

     Set initial value of uint32_t startNonce = 2083236893 and uint32_t unixtime = 1231006505
-    to generate orginal Bitcoin Block 0.
+    to generate original Bitcoin Block 0.

 1.
 gcc genesisblock.c into genesisgen